 - Employment history for past 10 years

-- Disciplinary actions taken by federal, state, or other entities
+- Disciplinary actions

 - Professional designations

-- Whether the broker or agent holds other professional designations

 - Civil judgments, arbitrations, and disputes

 - Criminal convictions or indictments

 - Outstanding liens and judgments

 - Investment Advisers

 - Brokers

 - Robo-Advisers

 - The Investor's Checklist

 More Broker Information

 BrokerCheck is derived from the Web CRD system, the central licensing and registration system for the U.S. securities industry and its regulators, and may not be a complete record.
 So it may not include information that would affect your decision to work with a specific broker.